FEAScript/FEAScript-core/README.md

 ## Quick Example

 Here is a minimal browser-based example using the FEAScript API.
-Adapt paths, solver types, and boundary conditions as needed for your specific problem:
+Adapt paths, physics model, and boundary conditions as needed for your specific problem:

 ```html
 <body>